Today’s post is all about comparing colored pencil methods.

 Tips for Using the Direct Drawing Method

 Start with light colors and light pressure.
-You can use lighter values of the local color if you wish, or simply start with very light pressure and increase the amount of pressure you use layer by layer.
+Use lighter values of the local color if you wish, or simply start with very light pressure and increase the amount of pressure layer by layer.

 Build color and value slowly.
-It’s easier to increase color saturation and value range than it is to decrease it.
+It’s easier to increase vibrant color and strong values than it is to decrease it.

-Be prepared to possibly have to mix more colors to get the exact color you want.
-I didn’t have one color that was an exact match for the palomino color of the horse in this example, so I had to combine several shades of yellow- and red-browns.
+Expect to mix colors to get the exact color you want.
+I didn’t have one color that was an exact match for the palomino color of the horse in this example, so I combined several shades of yellow- and red-browns.

 Umber Under Drawing Method